-Georgia law provides that if the decedent was married, the spouse has the right to bring the claim.
+Georgia wrongful death law provides that if the decedent was married, the spouse has the right to bring the claim.
 If the decedent was not married but has children, the children can bring the claim.
 If there is no spouse and no children, the parents have the claim.
 Last, if there is no surviving spouse, children, or parents, then the deceased’s estate has the right to bring the claim.

 Georgia law prohibits other family members (siblings or grandparents) from filing a wrongful death claim.

-Georgia Survival Actions
+Survival Actions in Marietta, GA

 A survival action is a legal claim that a deceased’s estate has after someone dies for all of the pre-death damages, such as medical expenses and pain and suffering.
 Survival actions are also called estate claims because the estate has the claim.

 When somebody is negligently killed, any medical expenses and pain and suffering they experienced before their death would be damages for the estate to pursue.
 Even when the death was not due to negligence, a survival action can exist.
 For example, maybe after a car accident your husband had a car accident claim pending and died of unrelated causes.
 This represents a survival action because the claim “survives” the person’s death and can be brought by the estate.

 Funeral and burial expenses are also available as damages when the person’s death was due to the negligent conduct at issue in the claim.

 A sudden loss can happen for any number of reasons.
 And while fault can sometimes be difficult to establish, some common examples of accidental deaths caused by negligence include:

 There were 1,615 traffic fatalities in Georgia in 2020, the highest number in more than a decade.
 Most accidents are preventable, with drunk drivers, distracted drivers, and reckless drivers as the cause of many wrongful deaths.